NCAR/CUPiD/NCARtips.md

 Both cases are requesting 12 cores and 120 GB of memory.

-The recommended approach releases the cores immediately after `cupid-run` finishes:
+The recommended approach releases the cores immediately after `cupid-diagnostics` finishes:

 ```
 [login-node] $ conda activate cupid-dev
-(cupid-dev) [login-node] $ qcmd -l select=1:ncpus=12:mem=120GB -- cupid-run
+(cupid-dev) [login-node] $ qcmd -l select=1:ncpus=12:mem=120GB -- cupid-diagnostics
 ```

-Alternatively, you can start an interactive session and remain on the compute nodes after `cupid-run` completes:
+Alternatively, you can start an interactive session and remain on the compute nodes after `cupid-diagnostics` completes:

 ```
 [login-node] $ qinteractive -l select=1:ncpus=12:mem=120GB
 [compute-node] $ conda activate cupid-dev
-(cupid-dev) [compute-node] $ cupid-run
+(cupid-dev) [compute-node] $ cupid-diagnostics
 ```

 Notes:
 1. If you chose to run on derecho, specify the `develop` queue by adding the option `-q develop` to either `qcmd` or `qinteractive`
    (the `develop` queue is a shared resource and you are charged by the core hour rather than the node hour).
-1. `cupid-build` is not computationally expensive, and can be run on a login node for either machine.
+1. `cupid-webpage` is not computationally expensive, and can be run on a login node for either machine.

 ## Looking at Output